 There were 470 new housing units built in West suburban Lombard last year.
 The village is also seeking to redevelop existing sites, like the former DuPage Theater along South Main Street, to better suit the growing need for housing.
 Village officials have chosen a four-story, 120,000-square-foot building by Holladay Properties as the winning project for the former theater building.
-The developer is planning a $31 million mixed-use building with 120 luxury apartments, 3,000 square feet of commercial space and a restaurant on the ground floor.
+The developer is planning a $31 million mixed-use building with 120 luxury apartments for rent in Chicago, 3,000 square feet of commercial space and a restaurant on the ground floor.
 A second, 12,000-square foot property will be built as a Prairie Food Co-op.

 Oak Park: A 24-Minute Ride to Chicago

 With a 24-minute average commute into Chicago, Oak Park is the most conveniently located of the ten towns on our list.
 The suburb’s commute time score contributed roughly 67% of its total points.
 It got a further 9 -point boost from its 6.9 school rating, occupying the third spot, behind Park Ridge (with 14 points) and Elmhurst (10 points).
 Roughly 69% of residents drive into Chicago, but for those who opt for public transit, both Metra and the Chicago Transit Authority (CTA) have multiple trains stops in Oak Park.